 Then Perry spoke.
 He began by complaining about his indictment.
 Getting to the problem on the border, he managed to ignore everything the earlier panel said.
 Whereas Lowry and Conway emphasized that the phrase “secure the border” has become meaningless, Perry repeated it over and over again, creating variations like “comprehensive border enforcement” (without giving any details) and how we need to “secure the border by every means necessarily” [sic].

 He did not mention the impact of immigration on jobs, but instead harped on about cartels and crime committed by illegals, which “never should have been happened” [sic].

 Perry added that talk about comprehensive immigration reform is “pointless” without border security (again!), thus ignoring that he himself had been promoting “comprehensive immigration reform” for the last decade.

 The rest of Perry’s speech was devoted to touting wars in Iraq and Syria.
 As VDARE.com does not focus on foreign policy (like me), I will not bother to analyze what he had to say.
-But I am sure Bill Kristol
+But I am sure Bill Kristol was delighted.

 What should we make of this?
 In an ideal world, Heritage and Lowry would not be kowtowing to Perry.
 However, in an ideal world, John Derbyshire would still be at National Review—in fact, John O’Sullivan, parricidally undermined by his protégé Lowry, would still be Editor of National Review—and Jason Richwine would still be at Heritage.

 But the fact that these two organizations had a panel without any talk about guest workers, the need to appeal to Hispanic voters, or even much of the usual mushiness—except to denounce it— is very encouraging.

 Although both Heritage and National Review nominally opposed Amnesty in the past, just 18 months ago this panel would have been split, with professional Hispanics, libertarian lobbyists, and donor-driven GOP campaign consultants.